ashishkumarpalai/SQL_and_MongoDB/Beginner_Level.md

 ```
 **Problem 11:**

-- **Prerequisite**: Understand how to count rows / documents in SQL / MongoDB
+- **Prerequisite**: Understand how to count rows / documents in SQL
 - **Problem**: Write a query to count the number of customers.